matloff/TidyverseSkeptic/README.md

 experienced R programmer*.
 But again, it's wrong to force nonprogrammer learners of R to "wrap their heads around" FP.

-# Where Are We Now, and Where Should We Be Going?
+# Where are we now, and where should We be going?

+## Tidy as pop culture

-Due to a catchy name, a charismatic developer, the Bandwagon Effect, and highly aggressive marketing by a dominant commercial entity, Tidy has swept the R world.
+Due to a catchy name, a charismatic developer, the Bandwagon Effect, and highly aggressive marketing by a dominant commercial entity, Tidy now dominates the R world.

 It has even brought a "pop culture" to R.  One prominent Tidy advocate (and coauthor of the *Educator Perspective* article) even sells ["Tidy